Athlau/aardwolf-mushclient/README.md

 # HyperlinkMapperNotes.xml
 Parses mapper notes for current room and shows clickable hyperlinks with certain commands.
 Also updates "mappernotecommand" alias with those commands to be used with macro keys etc.
+UPDATE: if you're running client r2249 or later then it will show current room cexits as Hyperlinks too.

 Just add Hyperlink() to any part of mapper note:
 Hyperlink(whatever_commnd_in_this_room;another_cmd)